- 28

 1. JEP 517: HTTP/3 for HTTP Client API

-The HTTP Client API introduced in JDK 11 now supports HTTP/3, which runs on the QUIC protocol instead of TCP.
+The HTTP Client API introduced in JDK 11 now supports HTTP/3, running on the QUIC Protocol instead of TCP.
 Key benefits include:

-- Reduced Latency -- Handshake is faster than TCP+TLS because QUIC combines transport and encryption in a single step
+- Reduced Latency — faster handshake than TCP+TLS because QUIC combines Transport and Encryption in a single step

-- Connection Migration -- Switch networks without reconnecting
+- Connection Migration — switch networks without needing to reconnect

-Impact on Organizations: ERP systems with Web APIs connecting to external services (such as e-Tax Invoice, banking systems) will benefit from lower latency, especially for cross-border connections.
+Impact on Enterprises: ERP systems with Web APIs connecting to external systems (such as e-Tax Invoice, banking systems) will benefit from lower latency, especially for cross-border connections.

 2. JEP 516: Ahead-of-Time Object Caching

-This feature allows the JVM to cache objects created during startup in a Shared Archive, which can be reused in subsequent runs without re-creation:
+This feature enables the JVM to cache objects created during startup in a Shared Archive and reuse them in subsequent runs without recreation, resulting in:

-- Significantly reduced startup time -- Previously created objects are mapped directly into the heap
+- Dramatically reduced Startup Time — previously created objects are mapped directly into the Heap

-- Works with all GCs -- Including ZGC, the popular low-latency GC for production systems
+- Works with all GC implementations — including ZGC, the popular Low-Latency GC for Production systems

-- Ideal for Microservices -- That need to scale up/down frequently; every second of faster startup = reduced cloud costs
+- Ideal for Microservices — that need frequent Scale Up/Down; every second of faster startup = reduced Cloud costs

 3. JEP 529: Vector API (11th Incubator)

-The Vector API enables developers to write code that fully leverages SIMD (Single Instruction, Multiple Data) without writing native code:
+The Vector API enables developers to write code that fully leverages SIMD (Single Instruction, Multiple Data) without writing Native Code.
+Key benefits:

-- Process large datasets much faster -- useful for financial calculations and data analytics
+- Process large datasets many times faster, such as financial calculations and data analysis

-- The JVM automatically selects optimal instructions for the CPU architecture (x64, ARM)
+- The JVM automatically selects the appropriate instruction for the CPU (x64, ARM)

 4. JEP 525: Structured Concurrency (6th Preview)